Blog

 What time commitment is required?

-While each organisation’s required commitment will be slightly different, trustees are usually expected to attend between four and 12 trustee committee meetings per year, including the Annual General Meeting.
+While each organisation’s required commitment will be slightly different, trustees are usually expected to attend between 4 and 12 trustee committee meetings per year, including the Annual General Meeting.
 You may also be expected to be a representative on a sub group or committee,

 such as finance or quality assurance, and to attend regular or one-off events.